ayechanst/speedrun-eth-guide/dex-guide.md

 > 🎉 You've made it this far in Scaffold-Eth Challenges 👏🏼 .
 As things get more complex, it might be good to review the design requirements of the challenge first!
 > Check out the empty `DEX.sol` file to see aspects of each function.
 If you can explain how each function will work with one another, that's great! 😎

-> 🚨 🚨 🦈 **The Guiding Questions will lead you in the right direction, but try to think about how you would structure the function before checking them!**
+> 🚨 🚨 🦈 **The Guiding Questions will lead you in the right direction, but try thinking about how you would structure each function before looking at these!**

 > 🚨 🚨 🦖 **The code blobs within the toggles in the Guiding Questions are some examples of what you can use, but try writing the implementation code for the functions first!**